TrustyTristan/JamfPSPro/docs/Set-Jamf.md

 ```

 ### -Content
-The content to send to jamf in json format
+The content to send to jamf

 ```yaml
 Type: Object